discordjs/guide/guide/preparations/setting-up-a-linter.md

 		"no-multiple-empty-lines": ["error", { "max": 2, "maxEOF": 1, "maxBOF": 0 }],
 		"no-shadow": ["error", { "allow": ["err", "resolve", "reject"] }], "no-trailing-spaces": ["error", { "skipBlankLines": true }],
+		"no-var": "error",
 		"object-curly-spacing": ["error", "always"],
+		"prefer-const": "error",
 		"quotes": ["error", "single"],
+		"semi": ["error", "always"],
 		"space-before-blocks": "error",
 		"space-before-function-paren": ["error", "never"],
-		"spaced-comment": "error",
 		"space-in-parens": "error",
 		"space-infix-ops": "error",
 		"space-unary-ops": "error",
-		"semi": ["error", "always"],
+		"spaced-comment": "error",
 		"yoda": "error"
 	}
 }
 ```

-Essentially, all of these rules sum up to:
+The major points of this setup would be:

-* Allowing you to debug with `console.log()`.
+* Allowing you to debug with `console.log()`;
+* Prefer using `const` over `let` or `var`, as well as disallow `var`;
-* Disapproving of variables with the same name in callbacks.
+* Disapproving of variables with the same name in callbacks;
 * Requiring semicolons.
-(While it's not required in JavaScript, it's considered one of the most common best practices to follow.)
+While it's not required in JavaScript, it's considered one of the most common best practices to follow;
-* Requiring accessing properties to be on the same line.
+* Requiring accessing properties to be on the same line;
-* Requiring indenting to be done with tabs.
+* Requiring indenting to be done with tabs;
 * Limiting nested callbacks to 4.
-(If you hit this error, it is a good idea to consider refactoring your code.)
+If you hit this error, it is a good idea to consider refactoring your code.

+If your current code style is a bit different or you simply don't like a few of these rules, that's perfectly fine!
+Just head over the the [ESLint docs](https://eslint.org/docs/rules/), find the rule(s) you want to modify, and change them accordingly.